Ultra-long Gamma-ray Bursts from Micro-Tidal Disruption Events: The Case of GRB 250702B: Alternative Explanations

 \section{Alternative Explanations}

 Several other progenitor channels have been proposed to account for ultra-long GRBs.
 We briefly assess whether they can explain the unusual phenomenology of GRB\,250702B.
+Table \ref{tab:modelcompare} provides a summary of the comparison between the models and the main observables of GRB 250702B.

 \emph{Blue-supergiant collapsars.} The collapse of extended hydrogen-rich stars can, in principle, sustain accretion for $\gtrsim 10^4$ s, naturally producing ultra-long bursts \citep{Woosley2012,Levan2014,Perna2018}.
 Indeed, the ULGRB GRB\,111209A was associated with the luminous SN\,2011kl \citep{Greiner2015}.
-However, collapsar models do not naturally predict a precursor flare $\sim$1 day before the main emission.
+However, collapsar models do not naturally predict pre-peak signal emission starting $\sim$1 day before the main emission.
 Moreover, such collapsars should almost invariably produce bright Type II supernovae, potentially in tension with the non-detection here.

 \emph{Magnetar engines.} Spin-down of a newly born, highly magnetized neutron star can power long-lived relativistic outflows \citep{Metzger2015,Gompertz2017}.
 Magnetars engines can inject (collimated-corrected) energies of up to $\sim few \times 10^{52}\mbox{ erg}$ towards powering a relativistic jet (the upper limit obtained by magnetars undergoing fallback on short, $\sim 10$\,s timescales, see \citealt{Metzger2018}) and have been invoked to explain plateau-like X-ray light curves and extended emission in some GRBs (although see \citealt{BL2021}).
 A serious challenge of magnetar central engines is that even if energy can potentially be injected over a sufficiently long timescale to explain ULGRBs, the energy per baryon needs to remain high enough to allow the flow to reach ultra-relativistic velocities.
 This consideration prevents magnetar central engines from accounting for ULGRBs, unless they are undergoing fallback accretion \citep{BGM2017,Metzger2018}.
 In the latter scenario, proto-magnetar engines may even result in moderate precursor gaps (where the gap in emission corresponds to a phase with low magnetization due to the interplay between the proto-magnetar becoming optically thin to neutrinos and eventually getting baryon loaded by the accretion; \citealt{Metzger2018}).
 That being said, the timescale for this precursor and the gap are $\lesssim 10-100$\,s, orders of magnitude shorter than observed for GRB 250702B.
 Moreover, as in the blue-supergiant case, magnetar models with initial spin period and magnetic field that are conducive to powering ultra-long GRBs, are also accompanied by very bright supernovae, powered by material launched with lower energy per baryon \citep{Margalit2018,Metzger2018}.